Coordination Compounds - Notes, Topics, Formula, Books, FAQs

 • Coordination compounds are used as catalysts for various industrial processes.

-How to prepare for Coordination Compounds?
+How To Prepare For Coordination Compounds?

-• First, you must have the complete knowledge of Atomic Structure chapter.
+• First, you must have complete knowledge of the Atomic Structure chapter.
 For this, you must go through chapter 3 of the NCERT book 11th class part 1 thoroughly.

 Prescribed Books

 For this chapter, first, you need to finish the theory thoroughly from the NCERT book and then simultaneously solve the examples and questions given in the book.
 Apart from this, if you want to prepare for the advanced level for competitive exams like JEE and NEET, you must read the book - O.P.
 Tandon.
 Meanwhile, in the preparation, you must continuously give the mock tests for better understanding.
-Our platform "entrance360" will help you with the variety of questions for deeper knowledge and it will also provide you concept videos, articles and mock tests for better understanding.
+Our platform "entrance360" will help you with a variety of questions for deeper knowledge and it will also provide you with concept videos, articles, and mock tests for better understanding.

 Articles